 Born on April 29, 1919, in this small border village on the Indian side of Jammu and Kashmir, Alla Rakha, as he is popularly known, became a world-renowned tabla player.
-He was a frequent accompanist of sitar maestro Ravi Shanker during his concert performances in India and abroad.
+During his concert performances in India and abroad, he was a frequent accompanist of sitar maestro Ravi Shanker.

 Alla Rakha’s mother tongue was Dogri, as he belonged to the Muslim Dogra community of the Jammu region.

 The young Alla Rakha began his musical career as an accompanist in Lahore and then as a staffer with All India Radio in 1936.
-Later he moved to Bombay in 1940, playing the station’s first-ever tabla solo and elevating the instrument’s position in the process.
+Later he moved to Bombay in 1940, playing the station’s first-ever tabla solo and elevating the instrument’s position.